-Skin Prick Allergy Testing
+Skin Prick Testing for an Accurate Allergy Diagnosis

-What is a Skin Prick Test?
+What Is a Skin Prick Test?

-How is a Skin Prick Test Done?
+How Is a Skin Prick Test Done?

-A Histamine is used to help cause a skin response to the allergens, If a person doesn’t react to a histamine then there is a possibility that your allergy skin test may not reveal an allergy even if you have one.
+A histamine is used to help cause a skin response to the allergens.
+If a person doesn’t react to a histamine, then there is a possibility that your allergy skin test may not reveal an allergy, even if you have one.

 How Long Does a Skin Prick Test Take?